 This feature allows you to minimize the power consumption of your computer whenever you are away.
-Enable this feature for minimum power consumption and a more quiet system operation.
+Enable this feature for minimum power consumption and a quieter system operation.

-After installing Al Suite from the bundled support DVD, you can launch the utility by double-clicking the Al Suite icon on the Windows OS taskbar and click the Al Nap button on the Al Suite main window.
+After installing AI Suite from the bundled Support DVD, you can launch the utility by double-clicking the AI Suite icon on the Windows OS taskbar and click the AI Nap button on the AI Suite main window.